 In PR, enabling the digital is about using online data or client/consumer data to make better and faster decisions, devolving decision making to smaller teams, and developing much more iterative and rapid ways of doing things.
 Thinking in this way shouldn’t be limited to just a handful of functions.

-Digital PR is necessary for strong media relations, elevated SEO for brand awareness, storytelling, capturing new and old audiences and consumers, and earning tactical media coverage.
+Digital PR campaigns are necessary for strong media relations, elevated SEO for brand awareness, storytelling, capturing new and old audiences and consumers, and earning tactical media coverage.

 What Digital PR Can Bring

-There are more benefits to digital PR than there are disadvantages.
-Digital PR makes your agency and/or company stronger, while also showing you are savvy when it comes to adapting and expanding business opportunity.
+There are more benefits to digital PR efforts than there are disadvantages.
+Digital PR makes your agency and/or company stronger, while also showing you are savvy when it comes to adapting and expanding business opportunities.
 Some of the main benefits include:

 Creates Media Credibility That Is Earned, Not Paid